-Myth 1: All Neuroendocrine Tumours are benign
+Myth 2: All Neuroendocrine Tumours are terminal

 Not true.
 By any definition of the word terminal in a medical diagnostic context, most NET patients have a good prognostic outlook, even those with metastatic and incurable variants of the disease.
 Read more here.

-Myth 3: Carcinoid is another word for Neuroendocrine Tumours
+Myth 5: Carcinoid is another word for Neuroendocrine Tumours

 Not true.
 Carcinoid is a very old term and was phased out years ago.
 Carcinoid is not mentioned in the latest WHO Classification schemes for Neuroendocrine Neoplasms (a term covering Neuroendocrine Tumours and Neuroendocrine Carcinoma).
 Unfortunately, the problem is exacerbated by organisations and individuals who still use the word.
 Also, those who use the following terms: